Georgia Lt. Gov Blasts Parts Of His State's Voter Bill

-Category: World Politics Hits: 0GA Lt.
+Category: World Politics Hits: 10GA Lt.
 Governor Geoff Duncan admitted yesterday to CNN's Erin Burnett that parts of George's new voting laws are "insensitive" and "not smart."
 Burnett asked about the new law's ability to have state legislators "have the power to appoint the majority of the election board.
 So are you worried about this?
 That the law gives the legislature too much power?"
 Duncan replied, "I had spoken as loud as I possibly could against trying to go to a special session.
 I think I did it with you several times.
 I am also not supportive of taking punitive steps against Brad Raffensberger, who did nothing wrong except for becoming the president's scapegoat — the former president's scapegoat — in this situation.
 I thought that was a punitive move that didn't necessarily make any difference.
 But look, there is a number of things in this bill that I think are common-sense measures, and some that I didn't necessarily think was the right time to do it."
 "For me, it was the steps around Brad Raffensperger and ... getting him off the elections board," said Duncan.
 "And secondly, there's two sides to the food and water in line and the technicalities of it, I just thought the timing was insensitive and not timely," he said.

 Read more https://crooksandliars.com/2021/04/georgia-lt-gov-blasts-parts-ga-voter